salander/sphere-json-schemas/README.md

 ### Minimum required values vs API requirements

 Some proprties defined in the JSON schema are optional whereas the same property in the API is required.
 One example is the `slug` of categories.
 If the `slug` isn't provided the importer will generate a slug using a `slugify` method while ensuring that all slugs will be unique.
 On the other hand, the `sku` of variants is required in the JSON schema.
 The `sku` is a crutial identifier to link a variant to its inventory as well as pricing information.

+### Referencing

+In the first version we will suppor the following reference resolving mechanism for the different types.

+- channel: key
+- category: external id
+- product type: name
+- tax category: name
+- customer group: name